What is a no-log VPN?

 What does a VPN without logs mean?

 A no-log VPN means that the virtual private network provider does not collect, or “log,” any information transmitted through the network.
-They don’t save information about your personal details, where you go online, what you download, or what you search for.
-Therefore, your online privacy and anonymity are protected from everybody — even your VPN provider.
+They don’t save information about where you go online, what you download, or what you search for.
+Therefore, your online privacy and anonymity are protected from everybody.
+Even your VPN provider does not log information about the websites you visit.

 What’s so great about no-log VPNs?